Living with Prostate Cancer

 Lymph Node Metastases

-Several studies failed to find clear benefits from extended pelvic lymph node dissection, while others demonstrated a use associated with radiotherapy to involved pelvic nodes (see Radiotherapy section below).
-With the emergence of prostate-specific membrane antigen (PSMA)-positron emission tomography (PET) imaging, the management of nodal metastases may become an increasingly important issue.
+Several studies failed to find clear benefits from extended pelvic lymph node dissection, while others demonstrated a benefit when combined with radiotherapy for involved pelvic nodes (see Radiotherapy section below).
+With the emergence of prostate-specific membrane antigen (PSMA) positron emission tomography (PET) imaging, the management of nodal metastases may become increasingly important.

 Imaging

-Magnetic Resonance Imaging (MRI): MRI increases the accuracy of diagnosing PC but does not identify which men need treatment.
+Magnetic Resonance Imaging (MRI): MRI improves the accuracy of PC diagnosis but does not identify which men need treatment.
 Serial prostate MRI alone in patients on AS is not sufficiently accurate to rule out or rule in tumor reclassification or progression.
-Biparametric MRI protocols are quicker, less expensive, and more accurate than those using ultrasound plus PSA alone.
-A study of men who never had a biopsy compared standard systematic ultrasound versus MRI-targeted biopsy taking only 2–3 cores from the MRI region of concern found that the targeted biopsy alone was non-inferior to systematic biopsies.
+Biparametric MRI protocols are quicker, less expensive, and more precise than those using ultrasound alone or ultrasound plus PSA.
+A study of men who never had a biopsy compared standard systematic ultrasound with MRI-targeted biopsy, taking only 2–3 cores from the MRI region of concern, found that the targeted biopsy alone was non-inferior to systematic biopsies.
 Over a third of MRI patients avoided a biopsy, and there were 50% fewer low-grade diagnoses.
 Other studies have shown that adding systematic biopsies is of value and should remain part of the process.
-It is not unusual to find significant cancers in the systematic cores, even in areas with a normal MRI appearance.
-MRI is not sufficiently accurate to substitute for surveillance biopsies but is helpful overall.
-Patients with high Prostate Imaging–Reporting and Data System (PI-RADS™) lesions and negative initial biopsies should have repeat MRI scans.
+It is not uncommon to find significant cancers in the systemic cores, even in areas with a normal MRI appearance.
+MRI is not sufficiently accurate to replace surveillance biopsies, but it is helpful overall.
+Patients with high Prostate Imaging–Reporting and Data System (PI-RADS™) lesions and negative initial biopsies should undergo repeat MRI.
 If the high PI-RADS abnormalities persist, undergo a repeat biopsy (including peri-lesion biopsies), as nearly two-thirds of these may reveal cancer.
 Positive target biopsies should be counted as only one positive core (i.e., the most extensively involved core).

 PSMA PET: Because of their high sensitivity and specificity, the PSMA PET scans (gallium and fluorine) may significantly impact patient management.
-One study reported that half of the patients with positive PSMA PET scans had a serum PSA <0.2 ng/uL.26 The most accurate platform would include the PSMA PET with MRI (rather than computerized tomography), which increases the sensitivity for high-risk tumors.
+One study reported that half of patients with positive PSMA PET scans had a serum PSA level <0.2 ng/mL.26 The most accurate platform would include the PSMA PET with MRI (rather than computerized tomography), which increases the sensitivity for high-risk tumors.

 Radiation Therapy

 In the FLAME trial, men receiving higher doses of MRI-defined tumor nodules had a twofold reduction in biochemical failure and no additional toxicity.
 In the POP-RT study, treating pelvic lymph nodes improved biochemical control and distant-metastasis-free survival at the cost of a mild increase in late genitourinary toxicity.
 In the PROSINT trial, men receiving treatment in a single fraction or five fractions had similar biochemical outcomes and toxicity.
 In the postoperative setting, three randomized studies evaluated the role of adjuvant radiation in men with high-risk disease after prostatectomy.
 The largest of these (RADICALS) and a meta-analysis showed that early salvage therapy, when needed, did not compromise outcomes and spared a significant proportion of men from unnecessary treatment.
-The SAKK 09/10 study demonstrated that dose escalation from 64 to 70 Gy did not improve biochemical outcomes and added toxicity.
-The EMPIRE-1 research suggested that fluciclovine PET improved biochemical effects when used to select men and plan postoperative radiation compared to conventional imaging.
-In oligo-recurrence in regional lymph nodes, the GETUG07 study demonstrated ∼50% biochemical control at three years of follow-up with pelvic radiation and six months of hormonal therapy (ADT).
+The SAKK 09/10 study demonstrated that dose escalation from 64 to 70 Gy did not improve biochemical outcomes and was associated with increased toxicity.
+The EMPIRE-1 study suggested that fluciclovine PET improved biochemical outcomes when used to select men and plan postoperative radiation, compared with conventional imaging.
+In oligorecurrent regional lymph nodes, the GETUG07 study demonstrated ∼50% biochemical control at 3 years of follow-up with pelvic radiation and 6 months of hormonal therapy (ADT).
 In the setting of metastatic disease, a secondary analysis of the STAMPEDE trial suggested that survival is improved after prostate radiation, particularly in men with only lymph nodes or three or fewer bony metastases.

 Advanced Disease

 Men with locally advanced disease account for ∼15% of patients with newly diagnosed PC and have relatively poor cancer-specific mortality.
-In a prospective neo-adjuvant trial for patients with high-risk disease, either six months of ADT with apalutamide + abiraterone/prednisone + leuprolide vs. abiraterone/prednisone + leuprolide, adding the third agent didn’t make a difference.
+In a prospective neo-adjuvant trial for patients with high-risk disease, either 6 months of ADT with apalutamide + abiraterone/prednisone + leuprolide vs. abiraterone/prednisone + leuprolide, adding the third agent didn’t make a difference.
 Still, there was a remarkable 20% complete response or minimal residual disease rate.
-A meta-analysis of neo-adjuvant trials found that 60% of patients were without biochemical recurrence after three years.
+A meta-analysis of neoadjuvant trials found that 60% of patients remained free of biochemical recurrence after 3 years.
 In patients who achieve a complete response/minimal residual disease, there is a significant difference in the recurrence rate (8% vs. 50%).
 Thus, a robust response to ADT is a good indicator of outcomes in the neoadjuvant setting.
 Oral relugolix is a luteinizing hormone-releasing hormone antagonist.
-A trial of relugolix vs. leuprolide showed that relugolix achieved superior testosterone suppression and occurred faster, whereas the cardiovascular side effects were lower.
+A trial comparing relugolix and leuprolide showed that relugolix achieved superior testosterone suppression more quickly, with lower cardiovascular side effects.
 A meta-analysis also showed that cardiovascular events are more frequent with the luteinizing hormone-releasing hormone agonists than with the antagonists.
 However, the high cost of relugolix limits its adoption.
 Enzalutamide is superior to bicalutamide in Black patients, but bicalutamide can be safely used to prevent testosterone flare-ups in Black patients.
-For castrate-sensitive PC, abiraterone and apalutamide have the best results for survival, and these agents do not seem to cause a cognitive decline.
+For castrate-sensitive PC, abiraterone and apalutamide have the best survival outcomes, and these agents do not appear to cause cognitive decline.
 Zoledronic acid and denosumab are approved for preventing or delaying skeletal-related events.
 Zoledronic acid may compromise renal function, whereas denosumab may cause hypocalcemia.
 Osteonecrosis of the jaw occurs at approximately the same rate with both agents.
 Denosumab is far more expensive.
-These agents improve survival in patients with castrate-resistant disease and reduce skeletal-related events.
+These agents improve survival in patients with castrate-resistant disease and reduce the risk of skeletal-related events.
 They should be used in all patients with bone metastases who are castration-resistant.

-In a study of olaparib (a PARP inhibitor used in patients with homologous DNA repair deficiency mutations such as BRCA1/2) vs. abiraterone/enzalutamide (crossover), in which 30% of patients had some pathogenic mutation, there was a significant improvement in overall survival, especially in patients with BRCA mutations.
-Another study reported that cabazitaxel was advantageous for patients with a mutation other than BRCA.
-In a trial comparing lutetium-177-PSMA-617 (a radioligand therapy targeting PSMA) with standard care using ADT in patients with PSMA highly expressed on their metastases, there was a significant survival advantage for the lutetium arm.
-Unfortunately, this radioligand treatment is not yet U.S. Food and Drug Administration-approved.
+In a study of olaparib (a PARP inhibitor used in patients with homologous recombination repair deficiency mutations such as BRCA1/2) vs. abiraterone/enzalutamide (crossover), among patients with 30% who had a pathogenic mutation, there was a significant improvement in overall survival, especially in those with BRCA mutations.
+Another study reported that cabazitaxel was beneficial for patients with mutations other than BRCA.
+In a trial comparing lutetium-177-PSMA-617 (a radioligand therapy targeting PSMA) with standard care using ADT in patients with PSMA highly expressed on their metastases, the lutetium arm showed a significant survival advantage.
+Unfortunately, this radioligand treatment is not yet approved by the U.S. Food and Drug Administration.
 Immunotherapy has been disappointing for PC.
-However, a study of nivolumab plus ipilimumab for metastatic castrate-resistant PC showed a 25% response rate in the pre-chemotherapy setting with a better response rate in patients whose tumors had a high mutational burden.48 This regimen was quite toxic.
+However, a study of nivolumab plus ipilimumab for metastatic castrate-resistant PC showed a 25% response rate in the pre-chemotherapy setting, with a better response rate in patients whose tumors had a high mutational burden.48 This regimen was quite toxic.